lathspell/java_test/java_test_spring_config/QA.md

 Every bean has exactly one `id` that is either specified or auto-generated.
 A bean can have multiple `name` that act as alias names and may even be equal to the id.

+### What is the name/id of a bean if none is explicitly given?
+The auto-generated id of a bean is its fully qualified class name with a number appended.
+It's thus unpredictable.

 ### How can a bean be initialized further than by simple dependency injection?
 * Use @PostConstruct from the Common Annotations JSR
 * Using the `init-method` XML attribute